 As demonstrated for OCITF at its 12/01/2015 meeting, ERCOT will produce an initial seed list from two existing sources:

-The list will include outages that impacted significant congestion in the past, based on analyses to produce the Operations Report submitted to ROS each month, incorporating data from previous 12-months, May 1st to April 31st.
+The list will include outages associated with significant congestion in the past, based on analyses to produce the Operations Report submitted to ROS each month, incorporating data from previous 12-months, May 1st to April 31st.

 Significant congestion refers to congestion that incurred over $1 million of real-time congestion rent during any given month.